Lamarr12345/simple_requester/README.md

 ## Known Limitations

 - There no way to format responses like JSON for readability.
-- Placeholder text in some places (e.g. help text for enirement variables)
+- Placeholder text in some places (e.g. help text for enviroment variables)

 ## License